Stereotype: Relationship between cognitive and social functions

-Stereotyping can serve cognitive functions on an interpersonal level, and social functions on an intergroup level.
-For stereotyping to function on an intergroup level (see social identity approaches: social identity theory and self-categorization theory), an individual must see themselves as part of a group and being part of that group must also be salient for the individual.
+Stereotyping can serve cognitive functions on an interpersonal level and social functions on an intergroup level.
+For stereotyping to function on an intergroup level (see social identity approaches: social identity theory and self-categorization theory), an individual must see themselves as part of a group, and being part of that group must also be salient for the individual.

 Craig McGarty, Russell Spears, and Vincent Y. Yzerbyt (2002) argued that the cognitive functions of stereotyping are best understood in relation to its social functions, and vice versa.

 Cognitive functions

 Stereotypes can help make sense of the world.
 They are a form of categorization that helps to simplify and systematize information.
 Thus, information is more easily identified, recalled, predicted, and reacted to.
 Stereotypes are categories of objects or people.
 Between stereotypes, objects or people are as different from each other as possible.
 Within stereotypes, objects or people are as similar to each other as possible.

 Gordon Allport has suggested possible answers to why people find it easier to understand categorized information.
 First, people can consult a category to identify response patterns.
 Second, categorized information is more specific than non-categorized information, as categorization accentuates properties that are shared by all members of a group.
 Third, people can readily describe objects in a category because objects in the same category have distinct characteristics.
 Finally, people can take for granted the characteristics of a particular category because the category itself may be an arbitrary grouping.

 A complementary perspective theorizes how stereotypes function as time- and energy-savers that allow people to act more efficiently.
 Yet another perspective suggests that stereotypes are people's biased perceptions of their social contexts.
 In this view, people use stereotypes as shortcuts to make sense of their social contexts, and this makes a person's task of understanding his or her world less cognitively demanding.

+Research also shows that people rely on stereotypes as a cognitive shortcut to predict how others make decisions.
+Researcher Daruvala (2007) analyzed whether or not individuals would use gender stereotypes to guess how comfortable they are with taking financial risks in a form of gambling.
+In the study, it was revealed that male and female participants both assumed that women would be more cautious to take risks than men.
+The results of this study reaffirm that individuals use gender stereotypes as a mental shortcut.